emarsden/dash-mpd-rs/README.md

 - Linux, with default features (mkvmerge or ffmpeg or vlc as a subprocess) and libav support, on AMD64 and Aarch64 architectures
-- MacOS, only with default features (problems building the ac-ffmpeg crate against current ffmpeg)
+- MacOS/Aarch64, only with default features (problems building the ac-ffmpeg crate against current ffmpeg)
 - Microsoft Windows 10, only with default features
 - Android 11 on Aarch64 via [termux](https://termux.dev/) (you'll need to install the rust, binutils and ffmpeg packages)
 - OpenBSD/AMD64, only with default features (libav support not tested)